rlang81/Test_Repository/Git_Workflows_and_Tutorials.md

 4) Now the git heirarchy is set up, but the repos are still empty.
 Use `git add .` to add all files and subfolders in the current directory to the staging area.

-5) Use `git commit` to commit the staged changes (added files) to the local repo.
+5) Use `git commit -m "YOUR_MESSAGE"` to commit the staged changes (added files) to the local repo.
 You will be asked to provide a description of the changes made - saying "added inital files" is enough.

 6) Finally, use `git push` to push the commit *upstream* to the origin.
 You will be asked for your Github username and password, which are the credentials that allow you to edit the origin - at this point, only you have permissions to do this.